National Parks' Dependency On Friends Groups Can Be Risky

 As the National Park Service budget has struggled in recent decades to meet the National Park System's needs, friends groups have been asked to step up.
 And not just with small dollar amounts.
 The Grand Teton National Park Foundation, for example, raised more than $14 million to help its namesake park rehabilitate the Jenny Lake area, while the Yosemite Conservancy contributed $20 million towards the restoration of the Mariposa Grove in Yosemite National Park.

-So important has been the money flowing from friends groups to parks that former Interior Secretary Sally Jewel once described that support as the parks' "margin of survival."
+So important has been the money flow from friends groups to parks that former Interior Secretary Sally Jewel would describe that support as the parks' "margin of survival."

 The nonprofit organization's financial and organizational struggles, which are continuing amid a search for a new CEO, also led to the closure this year of the Yellowstone Institute, a popular program with offerings ranging from citizen science projects to art in the park.

-The problem from Sholly's vantage point is that the park had come to rely too much on Yellowstone Forever's annual grants, which amounted to millions of dollars, to run programs touching on wildlife research and management, visitor experience, youth education, and sustainability.
+The problem, said Sholly, is that the park had come to rely on Yellowstone Forever's annual grants that amounted to millions of dollars to run programs touching on wildlife research and management, visitor experience, youth education, and sustainability.

-"This is a model that's developed over time where they fund employees that are YF employees, funded out of philanthrophy, out of usually restricted philanthrophy, and then those employees are embedded with our teams," explained the superintendent in early June.
+"This is a model that's developed over time where they kind of fund employees that are YF employees, funded out of philanthrophy, out of usually restricted philanthrophy, and then those employees are embedded with our teams," explained the superintendent.
 "One of the biggest irritations I had here in the last couple of months was we have YF employees assigned with our teams and they got furloughed" when Yellowstone Forever reduced its workforce in an effort to get its budget out of the red.

 While special donations arrived to restore those positions, said Sholly, the scenario underscored the problem of relying on philanthropic dollars for key programs in the park.